Miranda Parker: Characterisation

 Network Ten describe Miranda as the "latest in a long line of strong suburban women".
 She has enormous talent as an event organiser, but she is a "multi-tasking perfectionist".
 Miranda tries to keep her emotions under control, but she feels left out when Bridget and Steve bond over animals and sports.
 Network Ten also add that Miranda has a "keen sense of community".
 Last Broadcast describe Miranda as being a "dynamic supermum".
 She has a successful career and a happy marriage with two adopted children.
 However, she has been described as being a perfectionist, high-achieving and controlling.
 Five's Holy Soap website describe Miranda as a "feisty lady" who often clashed with her daughter.
 During an interview, Coghill said that she can identify with Miranda, "Like her, I'm a mum with two kids, and sometimes I have to struggle and juggle to make our lives together as a family work".

 Actor Steve Bastoni (pictured) played Miranda's husband Steve Parker.

 When Miranda's sister, Nicola West (Imogen Bailey) arrives in Ramsay Street, it becomes apparent that there is conflict between the sisters, which appears when Nicola begins to throw her money around.
 All of her money comes from their rich mother and Miranda opted to live without her financial support.
 Bailey said during an interview that Nicola is "very envious of Miranda's life and family".

 Marital problems

+Steve and Miranda's marriage suffers due to Nicola, who admits that she loves Steve and that she had sex with their son Riley.
+Coghill told Jackie Brygel of TV Week that her character is "devastated" by the revelations, saying "Imagine how hurt you'd be if your sister kissed your husband and had an affair with your son.
+It's really too much!"
+Nicola tells Miranda that she kissed Steve during the bushfire, and Coghill said that Miranda wants to believe that Nicola initiated the kiss, but she has doubts.
+She decides to believe Steve's version of the story and hopes her marriage can survive.
+Coghill told Brygel that when Miranda discovers Nicola had sex with Riley, it is "the ultimate betrayal" and she asks her to leave her home and her life.
+Coghill said things go from bad to worse with revelations from her character's fictional backstory.
+Nicola tells Steve about "a past love of Miranda's", which leads him to believe that she did not love him when they got married, so he walks out on her.
+Coghill admitted that Miranda was in love with another man before Steve, explaining "strong, dependable Steve was good marriage material, whereas the affair was explosive and dangerous and ultimately self-destructive."
+She also said that since these events happened 20 years ago, Miranda cannot understand why they mean so much to Steve now.
+She added that Steve would have another moment of "passion" with Nicola, leaving Miranda to "feel the terrible pain of betrayal again."